 Another thing you should be aware of is that when you have a feeling that you’re in control of everything, you’ll hardly experience any anxiety.
 But how to achieve that?
 You should write down a to-do list and relocation expenses checklist.
 Creating yourself some sort of a guide that could save you from potential chaos is crucial for the relocation process.

 Having a good plan and knowing every step you’ll have to take in the future to stay organized will keep you focused and motivated.
-If you decide to hire a professional moving company in the Bay Area, it might be a good idea to check with them what are the most commonly forgotten items to pack and items movers won’t move.
-This will help you avoid unpleasant surprises and save you from additional stresses.
+If you decide to hire a professional moving company in the Bay Area, it might be a good idea to check with them what are the most commonly forgotten items to pack and also items movers won’t move.
+This will help you avoid unpleasant surprises and save you from additional stress.

 Rest and Eat Well

 Make a strict schedule of everyday relocation-related activities, but don’t forget about your physical health.
 People usually make this mistake during stressful periods, and it might lead to even more significant issues.
 In times like this, you have to stay extra careful about your nutrition, sleep, and other energy resources to help you achieve goals.

 This is a good stress-relief method in every situation, not only relocations but it can be described as one of the relocation hacks.
 Dividing one bigger goal into smaller steps can help you stay satisfied and motivated by achieving several smaller successes.
 One of the worst things to do to yourself, especially if you’re not very experienced, is trying to accomplish some impossible tasks.